 Happens often to Luffy in One Piece, being both a Big Eater and a Rubber Man allows him to literally become spherical after a particularly large meal (Curiously, it is sometimes averted, logic be damned).
-Also, once in the anime, Usopp also ate so much that he rivaled Luffy in size.
+Also, during the timeskip training, Usopp also ate so much that he rivaled Luffy in size.

 Also done by Kumadori, when Chopper temporarily takes him out of the fight by locking him in a fridge.
 He consumes all the food in it and comes out very fat.
 Then he uses a special technique to immediately absorb all his fat and get skinny again.

 This happens to Totoko in Episodes 24 and 69 of the 1988 anime adaption of Osomatsu-kun; both times from pigging out.